 Sundays, 10 a.m.-1 p.m., 3 p.m.-6 p.m

-This museum housed in a Franciscan convent displays a wide range of work including paintings, gold work and sculptures which are a clear testimony to the rich artistic culture that flourished in between Florence and Siena.
-The work represented starts in the 14th century and extends to the 19th century with Michele Gordigiani’s St. Rose.
+This museum is houses a wide range of work including paintings, gold work and sculptures which are a clear testimony to the rich artistic culture that flourished in between Florence and Siena.
+The work dates from the 14th century and extends to the 19th century with Michele Gordigiani’s St. Rose.
 Easily reached by foot from the town center of Greve, it is a nice addition to your cultural itinerary.

 3. Museum of the Treasury of Santa Maria dell’Impruneta